Aayush-shah842/teacher-management-system/README.md

-# TeacherHub - Modern Teacher Management System
+# Teacher Management Interface Modernization Task

 A comprehensive, modern teacher management interface built with Next.js, TypeScript, and Tailwind CSS.
 This application provides a clean, responsive, and user-friendly solution for managing teachers, payments, and administrative tasks in educational institutions.